wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/industry-solutions/financial-services-collaboration-manager/includes/5-add-controls.md

 1. Select **Save**.

 1. Select **Publish**.
-If you played the app at this point within Microsoft Teams, the components from Loan Tracker will be present, but the collaborative features like tasks, meetings, and notes would not be present.
+If you played the app at this point within Microsoft Teams, the components from Loan Tracker will be present, but the collaborative features like tasks, meetings, and notes wouldn't be present.

 ## Task 2: Adding Collaboration Toolkit experiences in the Loan tracker form